 Dispute settlement clauses vary in PPP contracts.
 Generally, contracts concluded for the construction of federal motorways prescribe mediation before the matter can be referred to the local courts.68 Several PPP contracts of the Federal Ministry of Transport provide for an expert determination of technical issues that becomes binding unless a party submits the dispute to the local court.69 By contrast, essentially the only PPP contract of the Federal Ministry of Defence for designing, constructing and operating military barracks contains an arbitration clause.70

 Under public procurement law, the adjustment and modification of a PPP contract may require a new public procurement procedure if the contract would be materially changed (see Section 132 GWB).
 An adjustment or modification qualifies as material if it changes key provisions of the agreement and the amendment indicates the parties' intent to renegotiate the agreement.
 Further specific provisions regulate switching contractors, changing prices and modifying the contract term and the scope of works or services.

 v Ownership of underlying assets

-In most cases discussed in this section, the government would generally retain the private property.
-However, if the project encompasses a transfer of real estate, such an agreement has to be notarised (see Section 311b(1)(1) BGB).
-The actual transfer of ownership has to be registered in the private real estate register (see Section 873(1) BGB).
-In addition, the sale of real property by the public authority may require a permit from the ministry of finance or a supervisory authority.
+In most cases discussed in this section, the government would generally retain title to the property.
+If the project encompasses a transfer of real property, such an agreement has to be notarised (see Section 311b(1) BGB).
+The actual transfer of ownership has to be registered in the land register (see Section 873(1) BGB).
+In addition, the sale of real property by a public authority may require a permit from the Ministry of Finance or a supervisory authority.

 vi Early termination